de-escalation strategies

 Take a few minutes to read this list of 6 NVCI strategies to use during meltdowns.

-Parents can use these NVCI strategies to help keep their child(ren) safe during explosive moments.
+Parents can use these NVCI strategies to help keep their child(ren) safe during highly stressful or intense moments.

 Emotional Regulation & The Brain